 Lou Banach is a Professional Speaker, Banking Executive, and a Distinguished Member of the National Wrestling Hall of Fame.
-He is a published author of two books (The New Breed: Living Iowa Wrestling and Uncommon Bonds: A Journey in Optimism) – and 100 plus articles.
+He is a published author of two books (The New Breed: Living Iowa Wrestling and Uncommon Bonds: A Journey in Optimism) – and more than 100 articles.
 While he has been called upon as a motivational speaker for prospecting for new business, relationship building and developing a sales culture, Lou is equally skilled in speaking about capital markets, financial analysis, and value creation.

 He holds a bachelor’s degree from the University of Iowa and earned his MBA with honors from Penn State University.
 In 2010, he joined Associated Bank and, as an executive, he manages

 two specialized banking teams across numerous Midwest states.
 His military service includes First Lieutenant in the United States Army, Retired.
 Lou’s dedication to his community extends beyond his banking expertise.
 He serves on the Advisory Board of Midwest Athletes against Childhood Cancer Fund (MACC Fund).
 Past board positions include the Autism Society of Southeast Wisconsin, the Metropolitan Milwaukee Association of Commerce (MMAC) and Economics Wisconsin.